 With PNGs, there are many advantages — but also some disadvantages — to consider before using the file format:

 Advantages of PNG files.

-- By handling millions of color options rather than hundreds, PNG files can store much more detailed images than GIFs.
+- By handling millions of colour options rather than hundreds, PNG files can store much more detailed images than GIFs.

-- PNG is open format, so you can view and edit these files in a huge range of programs without a license because there’s no patent.
+- PNG is open format, so you can view and edit these files in a huge range of programmes without a licence because there’s no patent.

 - A PNG image won’t lose any of its data when it’s compressed, which makes it much easier to store and transfer.
 This is a big advantage over lossy options like JPEG files, where some information disappears in the compression process.